 2. *.QBM:

-It is a portable and compressed version, especially for the QuickBooks QBW file's financial data.
-It doesn’t include any templates or logos.
-The QBM file is used when there is a requirement to share only financial data due to the smaller size of the file.
+It is a portable and compressed version, especially for the QuickBooks QBW file’s financial data.
+It doesn’t include any template or logos.
+The QBM file is used when there is a requirement of sharing only financial data due to the smaller size of the file.

 A backup or portable file is not the main working file but functions as a zipped file that you can restore should your company data file be lost or corrupted.

-The Database support files are those that do not need to be accessed directly.
+The Database support files are those that do not need to access directly.

 1. *.DSN: